Home

 In this project, we will use both needlefelting and wet felting techniques.

-1. Materials: Foam pad, felting needles, material to felt onto, design of choice, transfer pen, iron, dish soap, warm water, sponge, towel, plastic wrap.
+1. Materials: Foam pad, felting needles, material to felt onto, design of choice, transfer pen, iron, dish soap or olive oil soap, warm water, sponge, towel, plastic wrap.

 We used New Zealand Corriedale sliver, in marigold, raspberry and periwinkle and our 40 Triangle needle for this project.
 The fabric was a durable, woven linen.
 We washed, dried and pressed the bag before beginning the project.

-2. We printed our design free from www.needlecrafter.com A great source for free embroidery and needlepoint designs…which also make great needlefelting designs!
-Trace around the outside of the design directly on your paper print.
+2. Trace around the outside of the design directly on your paper print.
 Then lay the design face down onto your fabric and iron following the directions for the transfer pen.
 We used a Sulky brand iron-on transfer pen, purchased for $3.50 at the craft store.

 Put your foam inside the bag, directly under the design.